chi2k17/Azure--Network--Protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Join Client-1 to your domain (mydomain.com)
+Join Client-1 to your domain (mydomain.com)<br /><br />
-From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address From the Azure Portal, restart Client-1
+From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address<br />
+From the Azure Portal, restart Client-1<br />
-Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart) Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain
+Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart)<br />
+Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the<br /> root of the domain
-Create a new OU named “_CLIENTS” and drag Client-1 into there
+Create a new OU named “_CLIENTS” and drag Client-1 into there<br />
 </p>
 <br />